Facts You Never Knew About Prominent Black Brampton Residents

 At Peel Art Gallery, Museum and Archives (PAMA), we want to celebrate and reflect the rich diversity of our region.
 Share your stories!
 If you can shed light on the untold histories of Peel, please contact us at infoPAMA [at] peelregion [dot] ca

-Celebrate Black History at PAMA this month and beyond.
+Celebrate Black History at PAMA during February and beyond.

 All photos and text courtesy of PAMA